10 Best Campgrounds near Moab: Arches, Canyonlands, Dead Horse Point, BLM, & More

 The West Rim trail and East Rim trail leave from the campground area, making it a good option for hikers.

-4. Canyonlands National Park, The Needles District: Squaw Flat Campground
+4. Canyonlands National Park, The Needles District: Needles Campground

 The Needles Campground, formerly known as Squaw Flat Campground, is actually two campgrounds divided into "A" and "B," and together they have a total of 26 campsites.
 Most of the best sites are in "A," the larger of the two areas, where there are views out over the landscape and large spacing between sites.
 That said, campground "B" is set around a few large rock formations, sites are large, and it is also very pleasant.

 About 12 sites in Loop B are reservable during peak times; Loop A is always on a first-come, first-served basis.
 Sites accommodate both tents or RVs up to 28 feet; five sites are exclusively for tents.

 Camping here can be a real advantage if you are planning on hiking in the remote Needles area.
 Many of the hiking trails are long and take a full day, and you can get an early start from the campground, rather than having to drive all the way in from a campground outside the park, or the two hours from Moab.
 If you are doing multiple days of hiking, staying here will save you a great deal of time commuting back and forth.